-If one in three women in the USA is going to birth by cesarean, we need to talk about this phenomena.
+If one in three women in the USA is going to birth by cesarean, we need to talk about this phenomenon.
 And who is better to talk about it than VBAC tips from moms.
 By default, VBAC becomes an important topic.
 VBAC, or vaginal birth after cesarean, while a safe option for most women, is not often pursued or achieved.

-VBAC however is possible and often an incredibly safe option, especially for the long term health of the mom and baby.
+VBAC however is possible and often an incredibly safe option, especially for the long-term health of the mom and baby.
 There are things that make VBAC difficult- VBAC bans, finding a supportive provider, overcoming fears, and more.

 There are also many things that make VBAC probable.

 You are not alone in planning a VBAC.
 Many women have done the same and often with triumphant results.
 Here are some VBAC tips from moms who know.

 Many VBAC moms recognize that their own mindset is key to planning a VBAC.
 Leslie is a doula and childbirth educator in Dallas, TX, as well as a VBAC mom herself.
 She says,

 “Sometimes I tell people that what got me through the finish line was absolute iron will/stubbornness.
 It is funny, but there is a lot of truth to it.
 Also, I was much more careful about nutrition and exercise during pregnancy, I hired a doula who saw my vision, I labored at home for as long as we felt it was safe.
 I asked my provider to put notes everywhere that I was allowed to eat, drink, and dose my medication (for diabetes) throughout labor.
 Support from the entire team and iron will worked.
 Every time I doubted, which was every contraction, my husband and doula reminded me that I could and was doing this.”